Customize a team project to support team fields

 Note that global lists are defined for all team projects within a team project collection.

 Add a custom team field to those work item types that you'll assign to teams.
-At a minimum, add the Team field to the work item types defined in the Requirements Category.
+Add the Team field to the work item types defined in the Features, Requirements, and Task categories.

-Export the work item type definitions, which are included in the Requirements and Task categories.
-For Scrum, export the type definitions for the product backlog item, bug, and task.
+Export the work item type definitions.
+For Scrum, export the type definitions for the feature, product backlog item, bug, and task.

 witadmin exportwitd /collection:"http://MyServer:8080/tfs/DefaultCollection" /p:MyProject /n:"Product Backlog Item" /f:Directory/pbi.xml witadmin exportwitd /collection:"http://MyServer:8080/tfs/DefaultCollection" /p:MyProject /n:Bug /f:Directory/bug.xml witadmin exportwitd /collection:"http://MyServer:8080/tfs/DefaultCollection" /p:MyProject /n:Task /f:Directory/task.xml